Food as Medicine || Using the Five Flavours of Chinese Medicine

 Using the five flavours is one of the oldest ways of classifying foods.
 According to Chinese Medicine, the five primary flavours are salty, sour, bitter, sweet, and pungent.
 These flavours don’t always exactly correspond to what the food tastes like; instead, they reflect the energetic properties of the food.

-When preparing a meal, aim to create a combination of flavours with the natural sweet flavour being the most prominent.
+When preparing a meal, aim to create a combination of flavours with the sweet flavour being the most prominent.
 This is because the sweet flavour supports digestion through its association with the earth element.
-Keep in mind, the natural sweet taste is not the intense sweetness of sugary foods.
+Keep in mind that the natural sweet taste is not the intense sweetness of sugary foods.
 Instead, it can be found in whole foods such as complex carbohydrates, whole grains, legumes, and many vegetables.
 Use the other four flavours in smaller quantities, depending on the season and any imbalances you may have.

 Using the Five Flavours Therapeutically